 The Invesco S&P Global Water Index ETF is based on the S&P Global Water Index.
 The index’s constituents comprise of water utility, infrastructure, equipment and material companies.
 Generally, the fund invests at least 90% of its total assets in securities, American depositary receipts (ADRs) and global depositary receipts (GDRs).

 The iShares Global Water UCITS ETF is based on the S&P Global Water Index, and offers broad exposure to companies related to water.
 It has made direct investments in the top 50 global water companies and aims to track their performance.
 This means it, like other water ETFs, has the stability of a water stock but with less risk because of its diversification.

 Severn Trent (SVT)

 Severn Trent’s business services division gives it exposure to higher growth and unregulated markets in the UK and Ireland.
-It also tries to generate half of its power needs using its own renewable energy, and has so far reduced its carbon emissions by 41% since 2015.

 United Utilities (UU)

 United Utilities is the UK’s largest listed water and wastewater company, and serves over 3 million homes and 200,000 businesses in the North West of England.
 Around half of the water it supplies to customers comes from Cumbria and Wales, with the rest taken from the River Dee.
 The company is also the 'largest corporate landowner in England' with 56,000 hectares under its belt.
 Its wholesale arm maintains reservoirs and water treatment works across the region.